Multi-objective optimization: Solution

-As there usually exist multiple Pareto optimal solutions for multi-objective optimization problems, what it means to solve such a problem is not as straightforward as it is for a conventional single-objective optimization problem.
+As multiple Pareto optimal solutions for multi-objective optimization problems usually exist, what it means to solve such a problem is not as straightforward as it is for a conventional single-objective optimization problem.
 Therefore, different researchers have defined the term "solving a multi-objective optimization problem" in various ways.
 This section summarizes some of them and the contexts in which they are used.
 Many methods convert the original problem with multiple objectives into a single-objective optimization problem.
 This is called a scalarized problem.
-If Pareto optimality of the single-objective solutions obtained can be guaranteed, the scalarization is characterized as done neatly.
+If the Pareto optimality of the single-objective solutions obtained can be guaranteed, the scalarization is characterized as done neatly.

 Solving a multi-objective optimization problem is sometimes understood as approximating or computing all or a representative set of Pareto optimal solutions.

-When decision making is emphasized, the objective of solving a multi-objective optimization problem is referred to supporting a decision maker in finding the most preferred Pareto optimal solution according to his/her subjective preferences.
+When decision making is emphasized, the objective of solving a multi-objective optimization problem is referred to as supporting a decision maker in finding the most preferred Pareto optimal solution according to their subjective preferences.
 The underlying assumption is that one solution to the problem must be identified to be implemented in practice.
 Here, a human decision maker (DM) plays an important role.
 The DM is expected to be an expert in the problem domain.

 The most preferred results can be found using different philosophies.
 Multi-objective optimization methods can be divided into four classes.